This post may contain affiliate links. Please read our disclosure policy.

 • Freeze cooled meat in an airtight, freezer-safe container or plastic bag for up to 3 months.

-• Reheat from frozen by letting this thaw in the fridge overnight or on the counter at room temperature for a couple hours before heating on the stovetop or microwave until warmed through.
+• Reheat from frozen by letting this thaw in the fridge overnight or on the counter at room temperature for a couple of hours before heating on the stovetop or microwave until warmed through.
 Stir halfway to distribute heat evenly.

 Nutrition